If you wish to save money on your car insurance in 2020 – click here.

 These 5 cities account for 71 out of the 100 postcodes which insurance companies charge the most for their car insurance premiums.

 Your no-claims bonus increases with every year you don’t make a claim from your insurance provider.
+This is a primary way of saving money on car insurance in the long term.

 You can pay to protect your no-claims bonus and if you’re changing companies, you should see if you can carry it over to your new policy.